 NOAA-15 was launched on May 13, 1998 and became operational on July 1998.
-As of October 15, 2003, NOAA-15 was designated as a secondary spacecraft..
-As such, it operates in an orbit with a 7:30 am descending node (morning orbit) and utilizes the same set of instruments as NOAA-16 except the SBUV.
+As of October 15, 2003, NOAA-15 was designated as a secondary spacecraft.
+As such, it operates in an orbit with a 4:46 AM descending node (morning orbit) and utilizes the same set of instruments as NOAA-16 except the SBUV.
 NOAA-15 has anomalous instrument behavior in the HIRS and AVHRR and the on-orbit failure of three high gain downlink antennas.
 The AVHRR is re-phased once a day to assist the scan motor to maintain synchronization.
-The SARR 243MHz signal is inoperative.
+The SARR 243MHz signal is inoperative and the SARR 121MHz Receiver was decommissioned by COSPAS/SARSAT international mandate on February 1, 2009.
 On AMSU-A1, channels 11 and 14 are inoperative.

-Standby Spacecraft
+Decommissioned Spacecraft